phil-lavin/Trustico-PHP/readme.md

 For Composer, the library's classes will autoload if you use Composer's autoloader.

 If you don't use Composer, just include src/autoloader.php into your app.
+This adds an SPL autoloader and you can call classes as required.

 Usage example
 -------------